triss/patrn/README.md

 # patrn

-**patrn** aims to bring the functionality of SuperCollider's [Pattern][1] system to Clojure whilst requiring the programmer to learn as little as possible library specific vocabulary.
+**patrn** brings the declarative functionality of [SuperCollider's Pattern][sc-pattern] system to Clojure whilst requiring the programmer to learn as little as possible library specific vocabulary.

+## Philosphy

+**Simple** - pattern/event definition and playback decomplected.

+**Easy** - get started quickly when using Overtone, Pink, MIDI, or OSC messages to render output.

+**Declarative** - say *what* will occur not *how* it will happen.

-Clojure provides a great many functions for the manipulation of sequences of values and **patrn** encourages the user to leverage their power where possible.
+Clojure provides a great many functions for the manipulation of sequences and **patrn** encourages the user to leverage their power where possible.

 # Usage